kawogi/rost-west/doc/developing/os-compatibility.md

 So this is subject to change basically whenever Github throws [a new version](https://github.com/actions/runner-images?tab=readme-ov-file#available-images) at us, or for other reasons.

-### Android

-We currently support Android 5.0 (API 21) or later.

-There's usually no reason to raise this unless the NDK drops older versions.

-*Note*: You can check the Google Play Console to see what our user base is running.

 ## Other parts

 **Compilers**: gcc, clang and MSVC (exceptions exist)